 Rooibos tea can be consumed cold for a refreshing break during the summertime heat, or as a piping hot drink to warm up when you're feeling under the weather or heading in from the cold.
 Since it contains no caffeine, you can drink rooibos tea before bed and don't have to worry about insomnia.

 If you are using a rooibos tea bag, simply brew according to the directions.
-If you are brewing rooibos tea from loose leaves, aim for one heaping teaspoon of leaves for every 8 ounces of water.
+If you are brewing loose leaf rooibos tea, aim for one heaping teaspoon of leaves for every 8 ounces of water.
 In between uses, make sure to store tea leaves in a dark, airtight container to preserve the flavor and aroma profiles.

 Rooibos tea is best enjoyed using pure or filtered water.
 Make sure not to use distilled water when brewing tea because it does not allow the flavors to develop properly.
 Rooibos tea should be brewed using boiling water.

 Rooibos tea should be steeped for at least 4 to 5 minutes although some brands recommend steeping up to 10 minutes for greater antioxidant development.
-You can consume as is or add milk, honey or sugar for a sweeter flavor.
+You can consume as is or add a splash of milk, honey or sugar for a sweeter flavor.

 Rooibos tea shows promise when it comes to treating common ailments such as pain and skin conditions, as well as more serious diseases such as heart disease and diabetes.
 With a rich, crimson color that is visually pleasing along with a smoky, fruity and subtle flavor profile, drinking rooibos tea is a pleasure.
-Drink up, enjoy a sweet tea experience and reap the health benefits.
+Pour yourself a cup of tea and enjoy a sweet tea experience and reap the health benefits.